 Will I receive any interest on the shares?

-Yes, but maybe not for a couple of years - the target we have for interest payable is 3% but that depends on how well the pub does.
+Yes, but not until the MCBS finances allow – the target we have for interest payable is 3% but that depends on how well the pub does.

 What happens if the pub business fails?